Thomas Braddell: Sir Thomas de Multon Lee Braddell

-Sir Thomas de Multon Lee Braddell was born in Province Wellesley in 25 November 1856, and after leaving Oxford was called to the Bar at the Inner Temple on 25 June 1879.
-On the 16 September 1879 he married Violet Ida Nassau, daughter of John Roberts Kirby by his wife Elizabeth, who was the daughter of William Frederick Nassau, of St. Osyth's Priory, Essex.
+Sir Thomas de Multon Lee Braddell was born in Province Wellesley on 25 November 1856, and after leaving Oxford was called to the Bar at the Inner Temple on 25 June 1879.
+On 16 September 1879 he married Violet Ida Nassau, daughter of John Roberts Kirby by his wife Elizabeth, who was the daughter of William Frederick Nassau, of St. Osyth's Priory, Essex.
 He was admitted to the local Bar on 5 January 1880.
 He died on 31 January 1927 after an influenza attack.

 Robert Wallace Braddell

 Robert Wallace Glen Lee Braddell was born in 1859, the younger son of Thomas Braddell, Robert Wallace, also came out to the Straits after his father's retirement and practised at the Singapore Bar in partnership with his brother.
 Sir Thomas, until December 1906, when he retired.
 He was the finest criminal lawyer and cross-examiner who has practised at the local Bar.
 Also " Bob " was an admirable caricaturist, much of his work being shown in illustrations herein, and under the nom de plume of "K.Y.D" had cartoons of Sir Cecil Smith, the Maharaja of Johore, and others published in the Vanity Fair series.
 Straits Produce contains much of his hterary and artistic work.
 He shared the family taste for theatricals, and appeared in comic parts on many occasions, and could sing a good comic song.
 The company he founded with his brother Braddell Brothers is still operating today.

 He was a very fine billiard and lawn-tennis player, gaining the championship many times at both games.
 In no less than three separate tournaments R. W. Braddell secured the championship, the singles handicap, the doubles handicap, and the Profession Pairs, i.e. every event.
 He and the Hon.
 F. M. Elliot carried off the Profession Pairs on many occasions.